sarathsaleem/graphoverflow/README.md

 I am using git [project page][5] for publishing the web content on the domain [graphoverflow.com][6] . <b>Source files can be found on `gh-pages` branch.</b> [Grunt][7] is used for building the static pages , building scripts can be found at `builder` branch

+LICENSE

+*Open source license* **:**
+The open source license is designed for you to use any content in [graphoverflow.com][6]  to build open source and personal projects.
+The graphoverflow open source license is [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
+*Commercial license* **:**
+The commercial license is designed to for you to use use any content in [graphoverflow.com][6]  in commercial products and applications, without the provisions of the GPLv3.
+Contact me for commercial license.

   [1]: http://graphoverflow.com
   [2]: http://stackoverflow.com/